3n0ugh/Python-Notes/16-Builtin Functions.md

    - That function matches the units.

 - vars():
-   - If we use without parameters, It gives to us same output with locals() function.
+   - If we use without parameters, It gives us the same output with the locals() function.
-   - If we use with parameter, It give to us same output with dir() function.
+   - If we use with parameter, It gives us the same output with dir() function.